-With summer winding down in Wisconsin Rapids, now is a great time to get a head start on air conditioner maintenance.
+With summer winding down in Wisconsin Rapids, now is an ideal time to get a head start on air conditioner maintenance.

-If you haven’t washed it lately, it could be blocked with dust and yard waste.
-This collection can reduce your unit’s efficiency and cause it to malfunction.
-Or require replacement faster.
+If you haven’t washed it recently, it could be full of dirt and yard waste.
+This buildup can reduce your unit’s efficiency and cause it to stop working.
+Or make it wear out more quickly.

-We advise having your air conditioning system professionally maintained once a year.
+We suggest having your air conditioning system professionally serviced annually.
 Why?
-A clean unit can be more energy efficient, which could save you money on energy bills.
+Clean equipment can be more energy efficient, which could save you money on utility bills.

-Consistent AC maintenance also helps our technicians locate and address minor issues before they develop into expensive problems.
+Routine AC maintenance also helps our technicians discover and address slight issues before they develop into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

 There’s also some work you can do by yourself between professional tune-ups.
-You only need about an hour to get the grime off your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+It only takes about an hour to get the grime off your outdoor condenser unit, as well as several components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a warm day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can test the unit once you’ve cleaned it.
+Select a temperate day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can run your equipment once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment